 EAHM works in academic association with Ecole hôtelière de Lausanne (EHL) in Switzerland, the oldest and most respected hospitality school in the world and this association ensures the quality of the study programs offered.
-In addition, EAHM is also accredited by the Ministry of Education in the United Arab Emirates (UAE), the Institute of Hospitality in the United Kingdom (UK) and THE-ICE (The International Centre of Excellence in Tourism and Hospitality Education) in Australia and these international accreditations further add to the employability of graduates from EAHM.
+In addition, EAHM is also licensed by and degree programs accredited by the Ministry of Education (Higher Education Affairs) - Commissions for Academic Accreditation in the United Arab Emirates (UAE).
+The degree programs are also accredited by the Institute of Hospitality in the United Kingdom (UK) and THE-ICE (The International Centre of Excellence in Tourism and Hospitality Education) in Australia and these international accreditations further add to the employability of graduates from EAHM.